jdwije/LEWT/README.md

 Finally go browse through the source code, there is only ~1500 lines of ruby including comments with which I have tried to be liberal.

+## Disclaimer

+LEWT is very much beta-ware.
+I don't fully use it myself in my contracting operations [I still use my old system in tandem], however I'm starting to find it's features useful especially reporting so I thought I'd release it as is.
+If you find any bugs I'd love to hear about them!

 ## License

 LEWT is distributed under the terms and conditions of the MIT license, see LICENSE.md for more information.